tlemane/kmindex/docs/kmindex/docs/construction.md

 !!! tip
     Some online tools can help: [https://hur.st/bloomfilter/](https://hur.st/bloomfilter/)

 Note that *kmindex* benefits from the [findere algorithm](https://github.com/lrobidou/findere), a query-time technique allowing to drastically reduce the false positive rates.
-An approximation of the false positive rate under *findere* is $\epsilon^z$, where $z$ is a query-time parameter (which cannot be arbitrary large, see [findere paper](http://dx.doi.org/10.1007/978-3-030-86692-1_13)).
+An approximation of the false positive rate under *findere* is $\epsilon^z$, where $z$ is a query-time parameter (which cannot be arbitrary large, see [z help](query.md#about-the-z-parameter) and [findere paper](http://dx.doi.org/10.1007/978-3-030-86692-1_13)).
 It is recommended to choose your filter size according to this point.